tyindev/V-Slice-MM/README.md

 * Yes I know way better mod managers exist but I wanted to do my own take on it

+# How to use

+* Copy all of the files to your V-Slice directory (NOT THE MODS FOLDER), if it asks you to overwrite anything DO NOT DO IT.

+* Use the arrow keys to scroll through mods

 # Creds

 * Funkin' Crew Inc - Friday Night Funkin'